SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 7. Finally, use the back button in your browser and return to the previous search result.

-We need to review both files, but I will start with search-results-v2.twig this time.
-This part of the process will do the database search using Craft’s search functionality.
-We will also update the URL parameter and the document title inside a special section called executescript that allows you to execute JavaScript when Datastar gets an update from the server.
+We will review both files, but I will start with search-results-v2.twig this time.
+This template will ultimately execute the database search using Craft’s search functionality but at this point, it simple reports back the search term.
+We will also update the URL parameter and the document title inside a section of this Twig file called executescript that allows you to execute JavaScript when Datastar gets an update from the server.

-I relied exclusively on all JavaScript here in an earlier version of this file.
-Ben encouraged me to lean into Twig as much as possible, which is what you see here.
-It makes the page logic easier to understand.
+I relied exclusively on JavaScript here in an earlier version of this template.
+Ben encouraged me to lean into Twig as much as possible, a general best practice with the Datastar plugin, which is what you see here.
+Relying on Twig makes the page logic easier to understand.
 (If you’re using another server-side solution other than Craft CMS, check out examples in PHP, Go, C# and others in the documentation.)

 {% executescript %}